cruz-lucas/minimal_agents/README.md

 # Minimal Agents

-This repository contains a **minimal implementation** of a tabular Q-learning and R-max agents (other types of agents to be included in the future).
+This repository contains a **minimal implementation** of a tabular Q-learning, SARSA and R-max agents (other types of agents to be included in the future).
 The agents are pretty simple and can be used as baselines or a starting point for more advanced algorithms.

 ## Table of Contents
 1. [Installation](#installation)